 Uppsala University students are expected to hold a high standard of academic honesty at all times.
 The university’s Disciplinary Committee may take punitive action against any student attempting to cheat in an examination, disturb or obstruct teaching, or subject any other student to harassment.
 This includes plagiarism.
 Disciplinary measures can be anything from a warning to suspension from studies.

 Plagiarism is generally defined as using someone else’s ideas, words or production and falsely presenting them as one’s own.
 It is therefore very important that you always reference sources clearly when writing and submitting assignments.
 If you are unsure about how to correctly reference sources, you are always welcome to consult your teacher.

 Credits and Grades

-The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester.
-A full academic year corresponds to 60 credits.
+The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester for full time studies.
+A full academic year corresponds to 60 credits, thus, one semester corresponds to 30 credits.
+Furthermore, one semester corresponds to 20 weeks and one week corresponds to 40 hours of study.
 Each week of full-time study is worth 1.5 credits.